Mental Health Facilities Charlotte, NC

 Water Mill Home

-Water Mill Home is a mental health clinic in Charlotte, North Carolina, located at 6801 Water Mill Court, 28215.
-Water Mill Home offers residential treatment.
-Water Mill Home provides group therapy, cognitive behavioral therapy and couples/family therapy to children / adolescents.
+Water Mill Home is a mental health clinic in Charlotte, NC, located at 6801 Water Mill Court, 28215 zip code area.
+Water Mill Home provides residential treatment.
+Water Mill Home offers individual psychotherapy, couples/family therapy and group therapy to children / adolescents.
 Water Mill Home also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Water Mill Home include psychosocial rehabilitation services and legal advocacy.
+Additional services offered at Water Mill Home include legal advocacy and psychosocial rehabilitation services.

 Learn More